CLI Options

 The Certora Prover generates a logical formula from the specification and source code.
 Then, it passes it on to an array of SMT solvers.
 The time it can take for the SMT solvers to solve the equation is highly variable, and could potentially be infinite.
 This is why they must be limited in run time.

-Note that the SMT timeout applies separately to each individual rule (or each method for parametric rules).
-To set the global timeout, see --global_timeout <seconds>.
+The SMT timeout applies separately to each individual rule (or each method for parametric rules).
+To set the global timeout, see --global_timeout.

-Also note that, while the most prominent one, this is not the only timeout that applies to SMT solvers, for details see --prover_args '-mediumTimeout <seconds>' and Control flow splitting.
+While this is the most prominent timeout, this is not the only timeout that applies to SMT solvers, for details see -mediumTimeout and Control flow splitting.

 When to use it?
 The default time out for the solvers is 300 seconds.
 There are two use cases for this option.
 One is to decrease the timeout.
 This is useful for simple rules, that are solved quickly by the SMT solvers.
 Here, it is beneficial to reduce the timeout, so that when a new code breaks the specification, the tool will fail quickly.
 This is the more common use case.
 The second use is when the solvers can prove the property, they just need more time.
 Usually, if the rule isn’t solved in 600 seconds, it will not be solved in 2,000 either.
 It is better to concentrate your efforts on simplifying the rule, the source code, add more summaries, or use other time-saving options.
 The prime causes for an increase of --smt_timeout are rules that are solved quickly, but time out when you add a small change, such as a requirement, or changing a strict inequality to a weak inequality.